Nyege Nyege: Festival

+Social and economic impacts

+Recent government- commissioned data indicate that the festival generated approximately UGX6.62 billion for the Ugandan economy during its 2024 edition, with increased hotel occupancy and revenue for local businesses.

+The event has also been highlighted by monitor for its role in promoting cultural tourism, drawing thousands of local and international visitors and showcasing Uganda as a travel destination.

 Controversies

 The festival has received backlash from Uganda's religious right over its affiliation with the LGBT community and attraction of tourists.
 Locals distributed pamphlets condemning the event in 2016, and in 2018, Uganda's minister of ethics attempted to cancel that year's edition, claiming the event would "compromise national integrity" and put citizens "at risk of deviant sexual immorality," but was overruled by the minister of the interior.
-The event has continued to grow, and the latest edition sponsored by Uganda Waragi is the biggest it has ever been.
-With over 60,000 attendees, Nyege Nyege is now evidently the biggest regional dance festival.
+The event has continued to grow, and the latest edition sponsored by Uganda Waragi was the biggest it has ever been.
+With over 60,000 attendees, Nyege Nyege is now the biggest regional dance festival.
 For 2022, Nyege Nyege changed venue to Itanda Falls while 2023 and 2024 happened around the Jinja Golf Course and Source of the Nile.

+Government safety guidelines

+Despite controversy, government authorities have periodically issued guidelines for attendee conduct to address concerns over public order and morality, including prohibitions on nudity, drug use, and underage attendance.
+These were emphasized during government review of the event's organization.

+Security and international concerns

+In some years, foreign governments have issued travel advisories related to security risks in Uganda generally, including large gatherings such as music and cultural festivals.
+In 2023, the Irish embassy and others highlighted elevated caution due to regional security issues impacting public events.
+Ugandan officials publicly reaffirmed protections for festival sites in response.

+Reception and legacy

+Media coverage, including from Africa News, has characterized NyegeNyege as a festival that continues despite moral and security debates, noting its importance for cultural expression and tourism.
+The event remains widely attended by both domestic and international visitors and is considered a hallmark of contemporary African music culture.